-- Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-4 and Switching Station.
-Transformer delivery for PS-7 and Switching Station has been pushed back to March. - Install conduit and foundations for signal and Wayside Power Cabinet units in Segment 2 and 4. - Install impedance bonds. - Coordinate with UPRR on grade crossing design. - Coordinate with stakeholders on the Consistent Warning Time solution and advance location specific design. - Review BBII work plans for upcoming construction activities. - Progress design for PG&E interconnection. - Coordinate with PG&E on final design for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.
+- Continue to install poles, cantilevers, balance weights, insulators and brackets in Segment 2. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations.
+Potholing will continue in Segments 1, 2, 3 and 4. - Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-4, PS-6, and Switching Station. - Continue to install conduit and foundations for signal and wayside power cubicle units in Segment 2 and 4. - Continue to install impedance bonds and begin to install impedance bond connections. - Continue to coordinate with stakeholders on the Consistent Warning Time solution and advance location-specific design. - Continue to progress location-specific design for grade crossing system. - Review BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 95%. - Coordinate with PG&E on final design for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.